-- 1. Expenses related to care or treatment of, surgery performed for, or as the result of, a Cosmetic procedure.
+- 1. Expenses related to care or treatment of, surgery performed for, or complications from, or as the result of, a Cosmetic procedure.
 This exclusion will not apply when such treatment is rendered to correct a congenital anomaly for a covered Dependent Child or as specifically stated as a Covered Benefit of the Plan. - 2.
-Expenses for services, supplies, treatments, or procedures, surgical or otherwise, not recognized as generally accepted and Medically Necessary for the diagnosis and/or treatment of an active Illness or Injury, or which are Experimental or Investigational, except as specifically stated as a Covered Benefit of the Plan. - 3.
-Expenses for treatment for reproduction services, including, but not limited to, sperm preservation in advance of hormone treatment or Gender Dysphoria surgery, cryopreservation of fertilized embryos, oocyte preservation, surrogate parenting, donor eggs, donor sperm and host uterus for Plan Participants who are seeking services for Gender Identity Disorder/Gender Dysphoria.
+Expenses for services, supplies, treatments, or procedures, surgical or otherwise, not recognized as generally accepted and Medically Necessary, or are not covered under applicable Medical Policy, for the diagnosis and/or treatment of an active Illness or Injury, or which are Experimental or Investigational, except as specifically stated as a Covered Benefit of the Plan. - 3.
+Expenses for treatment for reproduction services, including, but not limited to, sperm preservation in advance of hormone treatment, cryopreservation of fertilized embryos, oocyte preservation, surrogate parenting, donor eggs, donor sperm and host uterus.
+This exclusion will not apply to Plan Participants who are seeking services for cryopreservation who have been diagnosed with cancer, and the standard of care involves medical treatment that may directly or indirectly cause iatrogenic infertility.
+Coverage for this exclusion will be subject to review.